 This will take you to your Campaign Editor:

-In the Content tab, Fill out basic details of your campaign including your Campaign Name, Story and Beneficiary.
+In the Content tab, Fill out basic details of your campaign including your Campaign Name and Story.
 Add visually-compelling photos and engaging (but short) video.

 Set a goal and date/location if your campaign involves a live event.
 Your goal can be changed at any time.
 For more on Goal Setting and how to set a campaign goal, check out this resource Here.